chrishoangle/chrishoangle.github.io/project.md

 With the decision tree in particular, initially the model was allowed to grow and split without any limits due to unspecified restraints of max_depth.
 This led to an RMSE of 0.318 and an R² of 0.947.
 To see if I can improve the decision tree model, I set max_depth to 3 and saw a slight improvement in both RMSE and R².
 With the max_depth established, this set a constant for the number of levels within the tree during the training process.
 Figures 6 and 7 showcase the decision trees without constraints and with a max_depth constraint of 3.
 To validate our findings, we obtained the Actual vs. Predicted y-values, where Figure 8 shows that the Decision Tree predictions follow the expected behavior that is expected at the perfect prediction line (y = x).

 Now, with decision trees being more prone to overfitting, the random forest model was executed to determine how well this model can handle the complex dataset of EMFAC efficiently, with less likelihood for overfitting.
 Random forest exhibited a positive indication as a good model based on the RMSE and R² shown in Figure 10, as well as the expected behavior of the random forest predictions from the y = x line shown in Figure 9.
 In comparison with the decision tree models' performances, the random forest model's performance was similar.
-With a note on the multicollinearity, Figure 10 highlights that PM10_PMTW had a big feature importance on predicting PM2.5 TW, which makes sense as PM10_PMTW is the tire-wear emission measurement but on a 10μm metric rather than a 2.5μm.
+With a note on the multicollinearity, Figure 10 highlights that PM10_PMTW had a big feature importance on predicting log-transformed PM2.5 TW, which makes sense as PM10_PMTW is the tire-wear emission measurement but on a 10μm metric rather than a 2.5μm.
 Based on past literature reviews, the PM10_PMTW was expected to have high feature importance, as well as Total_VMT, which is the amount of miles traveled for each test point.

 The SVR model had RMSE and R² that were not extremely indicative that the model was appropriate or not.
 This could be due to the poor choice of not hypertuning the hyperparameters enough with the kernel parameters and the regularization parameter.
 The SVR model could have been trained to consider the complex relationship of the EMFAC model, as the kernel trick can make the model accommodate a non-linear relationship between the input features and the target variable.